F.A.Q: we answer your questions

 - to reduce the transmission of STIs within the population.

-Who can benefit from these tests?
+Who can benefit from these STI screening tests?

-Are the tests aimed at everyone?
+Are the IST tests aimed at everyone?

-Can a test be done anonymously?
+Can a IST test be done anonymously?

-What happens if the result is positive?
+What happens if the result of IST tests is positive?

 If the screening is anonymous, the patient comes to collect his results on site, at the Leudelange laboratory - 2-4, rue du Château d'Eau.
 The medical team will be at his disposal to guide him in his care if necessary.

-Yes, you can choose to perform the tests you wish.
+Yes, you can choose to perform the IST tests you wish.
 However, we advise you to carry out all the tests in order to fully benefit from this screening opportunity.

-It will take less than 5 minutes to complete all the tests.
 You can still save time by pre-registering via MYLAB upon your arrival in the laboratory or at the LABOMOBILE.